Taludas/taludas.github.io/documentation/en/Anno2205/Orbit.md

 - Total cost for activating all 55 Techs is 12000 Expertise
-- Total possible Expertise gain is now 6250 from workshops plus the amount you generate on Mars (only limited by building space and goods input)
+- Total possible Expertise gain is now 5000 from workshops, plus the amount generated by the orbit modules plus the amount you generate on Mars (only limited by building space and goods input)
 - Special buildings are now locked behind research of Tier 3 technologies in the interconnecting tree of each branch.
   - Example: The AI Assembly Hall, which produces Cybersynth Circuits, is initially locked on the Moon, even though you need it to produce BioEnhancers for your Executives.
 For now, you will have to rely on the more expensive AI Assembly Hall in the Tundra Region and ship them to the Moon for processing.
 However, by researching the level 3 tech of the linking tree between the standard Biotech and Electronics techs, you can unlock this building on the Moon, greatly simplifying the production chain.
 If you also research Aeroponic Farming on the Moon, you can produce all the inputs for the Cybersynth circuits on the Moon, drastically reducing the logistical costs involved in producing BioEnhancers.